aqnguy30/AI-Tic-Tac-Toe/README.md

 ## Project Description

-Develop an intelligent agent in Python able to play Tic-Tac-Toe with a human
+Develop an AI intelligent agent in Python able to play Tic-Tac-Toe with a human

 ## Rules